Individual action on climate change: Suggested individual target amount

 Emissions of the richest 1% are more than twice that of the poorest 50%.
 Compliance with the Paris Agreement's 1.5°C goal would require the richest 1% to reduce emissions by at least 30 times, while per-person emissions of the poorest 50% could approximately triple.

 Though total emissions (size of pie charts) differ substantially among high-emitting regions, the pattern of higher income classes emitting more than lower income classes is consistent across regions.
 The world's top 1% of emitters emit over 1000 times more than the bottom 1%.

 Scaling the effect of wealth to the national level: richer (developed) countries emit more per person than poorer (developing) countries.
 Emissions are roughly proportional to GDP per person, though the rate of increase diminishes with average GDP/pp of about $10,000.

-As of 2021 the remaining carbon budget for a 50-50 chance of staying below 1.5 degrees of warming is 460 bn tons of or 11 1/2 years at 2020 emission rates.
+As of 2025, the remaining carbon budget for a two-thirds chance of staying below 2 degrees of warming is 900 bn tons of or 20 years at 2019 emission rates.
 Global average greenhouse gas per person per year in the mid 2020s was about 7 tons – including 0.7 tons CO_{2}eq food, 1.1 tons from the home, and 0.8 tons from transport.
 Of this about 5 tons was actual carbon dioxide.
-To meet the Paris Agreement target of under 1.5 degrees of warming by the end of the century, it is estimated that the annual carbon footprint per person required by 2030 is 2.3 tons.
-As of 2020 the average Indian almost meets this target, the average person in France or China overshoots it, and the average person in the US and Australia vastly overshoots it.
-Per capita emissions also vary significantly within countries, with wealthier individuals creating more emissions.
+To meet the Paris Agreement target of under 2 degrees of warming by the end of the century, it was suggested in 2025 that each person should have a carbon footprint of 4 or 5 tonnes per year.
+Per capita emissions vary significantly within countries, with wealthier individuals creating more emissions.
 A 2015 Oxfam report calculated that the wealthiest 10% of the global population were responsible for half of all greenhouse gas emissions.
 According to a 2021 report by the UN, the wealthiest 5% contributed nearly 40% of emissions growth from 1990 to 2015.

 The IPCC Sixth Assessment Report pointed out in 2022: "To enhance well-being, people demand services and not primary energy and physical resources per se.
 Focusing on demand for services and the different social and political roles people play broadens the participation in climate action."
 The report explains that behavior, lifestyle, and cultural change have a high climate change mitigation potential in some sectors, particularly when complementing technological and structural change.